BIGfoot496/Never-Give-Up-for-PICO-8/README.md

 # TODO:

+Change the reward normalization scheme so that it doesn't disincentivise doing new stuff

+Solve the goddamned MountainCar!

+Make two different heads for intrinsic and extrinsic rewards

+Entropy normalization?

 Refactor ppo.py to remove elifs (factory method depending on action space type?)

 Rewrite the policy evaluation module (or fix the existing one)

-Make two different heads for intrinsic and extrinsic rewards

-Refactor ppo.py to be able to just load the actor and critic architectures, instead of the extremely ugly mess that it is right now.

-Entropy normalization?

 Build Episodic Memory module